 Subtle Sheen.
 Soft.
 Saturated.
 Washable.

-Satin: This sheen has a shine to it, is more durable and can stand up to more traffic and scrubbing.
-Satin can be used on walls throughout the house, though most frequently in kitchens and baths because of the moisture (satin and higher sheen paints resist moisture far better than paints with less sheen.
-Although if you have your heart set on the more velvety, soft finish, there are products out there that will give you the wash-ability option in a matte or eggshell finish.)
+Satin: This sheen has a shine to it.
+It is more durable and can stand up to more traffic and scrubbing.
+Satin can be used on walls throughout the house, though most frequently in kitchens and baths because of the moisture since satin and higher sheen paints resist moisture far better than paints with less sheen.
+There was a time that satin was the lowest sheen used when you wanted durability.
+(However, if you have your heart set on the more velvety, soft finish, there are products out there that will give you the wash-ability option in a matte or eggshell finish.)

 Due to its durability and scrub-ability and because it will hide more imperfections than semi-gloss, I specify satin for doors, trim and baseboards in homes, especially if we are re-painting trim or doors that have been painted before.